Classification of lattice polytopes with small volumes: Introduction

+A lattice polytope $\Pc \subset \RR^d$ for which $\ZZ((\Pc,1) \cap \ZZ^{d+1})=\ZZ^{d+1}$ is called \textit{spanning}.
+From the work of Hofscheier, Katth\"an and Nill it follows that there are only finitely many lattice spanning polytopes $\Pc \subset \RR^d$ of given normalized volume (and arbitrary dimension) up to unimodular equivalence and lattice pyramid constructions \cite[Corollary 2.4]{HKN}.
+In particular, Esterov and Gusev \cite{4class} gave only finitely many lattice spanning polytopes whose normalized volumes are at most $4$ for their classification result.
+However, it is hard to classify lattice non-spanning polytopes.
+In fact, there exist infinitely many lattice non-spanning polytopes of given normalized volume even up to unimodular equivalence and lattice pyramid constructions.

-In the present paper, we will classify, up to unimodular equivalence and lattice pyramid constructions, the lattice polytopes whose normalized volumes are at most $4$.
+In the present paper, we will complete to classify, up to unimodular equivalence and lattice pyramid constructions, the lattice polytopes whose normalized volumes are at most $4$.
 The complete classification of the lattice polytopes whose normalized volumes are at most $4$ up to unimodular equivalence consists of these polytopes and lattice pyramids over them.
-Note that every lattice simplex of dimension $d$ is unimodularly equivalent to the standard simplex of dimension $d$.
-In order to do this job, we divide into the following $3$ cases: \begin{enumerate} \item Lattice simplices $\Delta \subset \RR^d$ with $\Vol(\Delta) \leq 4$; \item Lattice non-simplices $\Pc \subset \RR^d$ with $\Vol(\Pc) \leq 4$ for which $\ZZ((\Pc,1) \cap \ZZ^{d+1})=\ZZ^{d+1}$; \item Lattice non-simplices $\Pc \subset \RR^d$ with $\Vol(\Pc) \leq 4$ for which $\ZZ((\Pc,1) \cap \ZZ^{d+1}) \neq \ZZ^{d+1}$. \end{enumerate} The complete classification of the case (2) can be obtained from \cite{4class}.
+Note that every lattice simplex of dimension $d$ with $\Vol(\Pc)=1$ is unimodularly equivalent to the standard simplex of dimension $d$.
+And the normalized volume of a lattice non-spanning non-simplex is at least $4$.
+In order to classify all lattice polytopes whose normalized volumes are at most $4$, we should consider the following three cases: \begin{enumerate} \item Lattice simplices $\Delta \subset \RR^d$ with $\Vol(\Delta) \leq 4$; \item Lattice spanning non-simplices $\Pc \subset \RR^d$ with $\Vol(\Pc) \leq 4$; \item Lattice non-spanning non-simplices $\Pc \subset \RR^d$ with $\Vol(\Pc) = 4$. \end{enumerate} The complete classification of the case (2) can be obtained from \cite{4class}.
 Therefore, we will show the cases (1) and (3).